-The Louisville Defender (founded in 1933) and its editor Frank L. Stanley, Sr. (1906-1974), reflected the aspirations of the black press, its leadership, and their relationship to a variety of issues essential to understanding American life in the twentieth century.
+The personal papers of Frank L. Stanley, Sr. and the records of the Louisville Defender (1933-), the newspaper for which he served as general manager, editor, and president for thirty-eight years, are intertwined.
+The collection contains 9.875 linear feet of material and the newspaper's photo morgue (housed and described separately as the Defender Photograph Collection), with portions preserved on microfilm.
+The Louisville Defender (founded in 1933) and its editor Frank L. Stanley, Sr. (1906-1974), reflected the aspirations of the Black press, its leadership, and their relationship to a variety of issues essential to understanding American life in the twentieth century.
 Through correspondence, speeches, and photographs, this material depicts the newspaper's constituency, their lives, and, on a larger scene, national figures who have been interviewed and photographed as they visited Louisville, Kentucky.

 Copyright has been transferred to the University of Louisville.

 9.875 linear feet

 Frank L. Stanley Sr. was editor, general manager, and publisher of the African American newspaper Louisville Defender for thirty-eight years.
 He was also involved with the National Newspaper Publishers Association, Alpha Phi Alpha fraternity, the Kentucky Human Rights Commission, and twice inspected troop conditions overseas for the U.S. government.
 This group consists of Stanley's personal papers from the period while he was editor of the Louisville Defender, as well as office records of the Louisville Defender newspaper.
 The papers also include Stanley's correspondence, speeches, scrapbooks, photographs, and memorabilia.